Admitted Students

 HOW DO I SEND MY FINAL SCHOOL REPORT?

 We will accept Final School Reports through the Common or Coalition Application or submitted by counselors/school officials via email.
+Final School Reports are due in July 2025 or upon high school graduation.

 WHAT CREDIT CAN I GET FOR AP AND IB COURSES?